silver-zepp/zeppos-visual-logger/README.md

 - It includes features such as the automatic removal of old messages after a timeout and the ability to include a prefix in log messages, making it easier to manage and organize your log output.

 ## ⚡️ Quickstart
+You can install the Visual Logger from the NPM registry or download it directly from GitHub.

 ### Visual Logger for ZeppOS 2.0+ [link](https://github.com/silver-zepp/zeppos-visual-logger/blob/master/2.0/dist/vis-log.js)
 `npm i @silver-zepp/vis-log`
 ### Visual Logger for ZeppOS 1.0 [link](https://github.com/silver-zepp/zeppos-visual-logger/blob/master/1.0/vis-log.js)

-You start by simply including it in your project:
+Then include it in your project:

 ```javascript
 // install -> npm i @silver-zepp/vis-log